10 CULTURAL THINGS TO DO IN LOMBOK

 Lombok, located in the island archipelago of Indonesian, forms one of some 18,000 islands and is habituated by around three million people.
 It is located on the east of the more well-known island of Balikpapan (Bali).
-In comparison to Bali, Lombok is a quiet, peaceful haven with incredible stretches of deserted beaches and with some of the world’s best surf.
+In comparison to Bali, Lombok is a quiet, peaceful haven with incredible stretches of deserted beaches. less tourism with some of the world’s best surf.
+This article showcases the cultural things to do in Lombok, from taking a day trip into the northern forest to spending a day discovering the city sights and partaking in activities with a local women’s collaborative.

 Mataram is the capital of Lombok, it’s the largest town on the island and is most definitely worth a visit and a huge contrast from the sleep beachside location where we were staying.
 Open markets, bustling street stores, small open green spaces and locals taking street food breaks at the side of the road, it’s definitely a colourful and cultural site of the island’s business capital.
 Visit the many temples, mosques, shopping districts and food outlets but be aware of the scooters!!